Want all my writing and editing secrets?

 If it does resonate, you’re not alone.
 Even the most dedicated, most seasoned, most successful authors get the “don’t wannas” once in a while.

-A Guide to World Building for Fantasy Authors
+A Template for World Building for Fantasy Authors

 I love world-building guides.
 I love filling them out for my own books and asking my authors to fill them out.
 But what are they and why should you use one?